NSU-SU19CSE299S16/SU19CSE299S16G01NSU/README.md

 We will also add online medicine shopping option where they can buy some common medicines (which do not need prescription to buy) from our webapp.

+**Conclusion:**

+As this project was all about creating a webapp and to build awareness among nsuers about health issues. some of the core features has been added to this project so this project . though some features is yet to developed . but this project can certainly be used to develop further and we can go far away by developing it.